tasdev-au/craft-graphql-srcset/README.md

 - Set default widths for all srcset transforms.
 - Specify a ratio to generate all images using the same aspect ratio.

-## Toubleshooting
-- If you're having issues with the directive not simply returning the URL with no transforms, you must specify at least one argument in the directive.
-Consider adding the `immediately` argument.

 ## Support